haresfaiez/haresfaiez.github.io/_posts/2019-03-17-building-models-to-change-code-safely.md

 ![My desk notes]({{site.baseurl}}/res/img/2019-03-16.png)

-It has been a while since I became aware of two struggles I have when I write code;
+It has been a while since I became aware of two struggles I usually encounter;
-checking incoming dependencies of a block, and checking for the possible outcomes of a function I am using.
+checking the incoming dependencies and the possible outcomes of a function.
+As I see it now, what I find hard is finding the possible inputs (not the allowed input) to a slice of the code.
+A well-designed system allows me to control the boundaries of the code exercised by a test.
+I test the bits that influence the result without any other part getting in the way.
-In other words, I have difficulty assessing the potential input and output of a block of code.
+A well-designed system, I think, should allow me also to reason about the input and the output of any slice in the code.

-I am catching myself from time to time and give consideration to each of these.
-Nevertheless, I still blow stuff up.
-One cause for this is false assumptions.
+Finding the input and output of a part of code depends on the language and the boundaries of the slice.
+That is supposed to be easier to do in a strongly typed language.
+I remain skeptical in that regard.
+Tooling can help me navigate one or two levels.
+But, then, modules becomes more and more abstract and the number of possible execution paths became combinatorial.

-I use thinking shortcuts and mental associations that, when right, save time, and when wrong, cost time and energy and increases cycle time.
+When I get the input wrong, most of the time it is because I use thinking shortcuts and mental associations that, when right, save time, and when wrong, cost time and energy and increases cycle time.

 # Assumptions
 Let's say I am creating a button.
 When I click on that button,